Background pattern

 • Hematocrit or hemoglobin (may decrease)

-• Blood urea nitrogen concentrations, serum creatinine, and potassium concentrations (may increase)
+• Blood concentrations of urea nitrogen and serum creatinine and potassium (may increase)

-• With liver function tests: increased values of transaminases.
+• With liver function tests: increased transaminase values.

 • Acetylsalicylic acid or other anti-inflammatory/analgesic agents: increase the risk of gastrointestinal ulcers and bleeding.

-• Anti-hypertensive medications (beta-blockers, ACE inhibitors, and angiotensin II receptor antagonists) and diuretics: NSAIDs may reduce the effect of diuretics and other anti-hypertensive substances.
-Concurrent administration of ibuprofen and diuretics that save potassium may cause hyperkalemia and increase the risk of renal toxicity.
+• Antihypertensives (beta-blockers, ACE inhibitors, and angiotensin II antagonists) and diuretics: NSAIDs may reduce the effect of diuretics and other antihypertensive substances.
+Concomitant administration of ibuprofen and potassium-sparing diuretics may cause hyperkalemia and increase the risk of renal toxicity.

-• Antiplatelet agents (prevent the formation of blood clots in blood vessels) such as ticlopidine.
+• Antiplatelet agents (prevent the formation of thrombi or blood clots in blood vessels) such as ticlopidine.

-• Anticoagulants (medications used to "thin" the blood) such as warfarin.
+• Anticoagulants (medications used to "thin" the blood and prevent the formation of clots) such as warfarin.

 • Lithium (medication used to treat depression).
 Your doctor may adjust the dose of this medication.

-• Digoxin and cardiac glycosides (used in the treatment of heart problems).
+• Digoxin and cardiotonic glycosides (used in the treatment of heart disorders).

 • Hydantoins such as phenytoin (used in the treatment of epilepsy).